 Children normally remain at the school from the age of four until the end of the school year in which they reach the age of eleven.
 To support your child as they change teachers and year groups, a range of strategies are put in place to make the transition as smooth as possible.
-This may include a personal picture booklet showing staff in the new class, where things are kept etc.
+This may include a personal picture booklet (social story) showing staff in the new class, where things are kept etc.

 At the end of the academic year in which your child is eleven years old, they will transfer to a secondary school.
 In the September of the year before transfer to a secondary school, the parents/carers of all children due to move on will receive information from the local authority.
 It outlines the provision for secondary education in the area.
 A series of meetings are held for parents/carers at the local secondary schools and they and their children are able to gain a clear picture of the provision available at the schools.
 Parents/carers are usually asked to express a preference for their chosen school by November and a decision about whether a place is available is made in March.
 There is good liaison between the staff of our school and all local secondary schools and smooth transfers are planned for.
+For some children a Transition Partnership Agreement meeting (TPA) will be held with parents and the chosen secondary school in the summer term.
+We arrange extra transition visits in order for identified children to feel more prepared for their move to secondary school.